 These accommodations may include but not be limited to:

 At CheckIt, our founding clinicians have assessed college students for over 20 years and have interfaced with innumerable college disability offices, test companies (e.g. ETS, GMAC, LSAC, and AAMC), and state licensing boards.
 In addition to our powerful assessment system that accurately and efficiently maps a student’s psychoeducational functioning, we produce appropriately formatted reports that are designed for approval.
 We also employ strict criteria for determining if an accommodations request should even be made.
 If our strict screening process determines that you meet the ADA standards for accommodations or modifications, then our psychoeducational assessment batteries will almost always result in an affirmative request.
-Alternately, if we determine you do not meet criteria for academic accommodations, we will use your test data to devise a learning strategy that will deliver improved performance, greater confidence, and improved scores.
+Alternately, if we determine you do not meet criteria for academic accommodations including extra time, we will use your test data to devise a learning strategy that will deliver improved performance, greater confidence, and improved scores.